 Maybe it was simply human nature that no one wanted to be sick on weekends.
 Or admit to it.
 Or do something about it.
 Whatever the reason, Mondays were always the days of reckoning: weekend walls of denial came crashing down, weekend indiscretions faced their due, weekend warriors paid their price in blood.
 Admissions poured into the hospital.
 It was as though the map of Brooklyn had been curled up like a cone and all the human wreckage and misery funneled down to the tip where East Memorial Municipal Hospital sat, as it had for the past century since it opened, with its doors flung widely and indiscriminately open.
 More

-The field of weight-loss pills is strewn with lemons.
-Why do both doctors and patients pretend that it’s lemonade, when it’s anything but!
+The field of “diet pills” is strewn with lemons.
+Why do both doctors and patients pretend that it’s lemonade, when it’s been anything but!
 More

 I can’t tell you exactly when it happened, but sometime in the past two decades, the “practice of medicine” was insidiously morphed into the “delivery of health care.”
 If you aren’t sure of the difference between the two, then “God’s Hotel” is the book for you.
 It’s an engaging book that chronicles this fin-de-siecle phenomenon from the perspective of San Francisco’s Laguna Honda Hospital, the last almshouse in the United States.
 More